Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

     date_end: '2022-09-01'
     summary: |2-
       - Coordinated 100+ members to manage the official social media accounts of the university and its magazine
-      - Won the “Most Impactful University News Work” from China Youth Daily
+      - Won the "Most Impactful University News Work" from China Youth Daily

   - position: Volunteer
     company_name: News Agency of Southern University of Science and Technology